 Loggains, an Arkansas native, divulged in a Thursday interview on ESPN Arkansas 96.3 that Manziel's text to him read: "I wish you guys would come get me.
 Hurry up and draft me so we can wreck this league together."
 Loggains said he forwarded the text to Pettine and to owner Jimmy Haslam, who clearly was impressed that a Heisman Trophy winner with a Hollywood aura was so excited about playing in Cleveland, Ohio.

 Loggains said Haslam's reponse was: "Pull the trigger.
 We're trading up to get this guy."
 Good for Haslam.
 Yet, according to Loggains, it took the owner overruling others on the staff for Manziel to be a Brown.
 The others might not be too happy with Loggains for going public with this.
 This could deepen the staff divide on Manziel.

 So I'm left with the queasy feeling Manziel wanted to be a Brown far more than the organization wanted him.
 Remember, the Browns passed on Manziel twice, at No. 4 and 8.
-Now comes a report from CBS Sports that, during the draft, the Browns offered Washington a fourth-round pick for quarterback Kirk Cousins, surely at the urging of former Redskins coordinator Kyle Shanahan.
-Washington reportedly held out for a second-rounder, though, and the deal fell through.
+Now comes a report from CBS Sports that, during the draft, the Browns offered Washington a fourth-round pick for quarterback Terrible break for Manziel.
+Maybe getting drafted by Cleveland was, too.